-If the child is AND the child support is Then the treatment is tite the cima cappert lent The trial tr
+If the child is AND the child support is Then the treatment t is --- ------

 Under age 18; or Received by the child; or Counted as the child's income.
 Age 18 and still in high school Received by a parent or responsible adult living with the child Received by a parent or responsible adult who is not living with the child; and Is not giving the payment to the child Counted as income for the person who is getting the payments.
 Age 18 or older Back payments (arrearages) that are not given to the adult child Counted as income for the person who is getting the payments.
 Back payments that are given to the adult child Counted as the adult child's income.